andre-ye/andre-ye.github.io/uw/econ-200/study-guides/finals-study-guide.md

 ### Reminders
 - When looking at how many units a firm produces, check if the market price is below the shutdown price.
+- When calculating marginal [anything], make sure to consider the change in unit and divide by it - do not assume it is 1.

 <br>